usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Hymnal_, by Lyra Pramuk
 - _Ordinary Corrupt Human Love_, by Deafheaven
-- _Hymnal_, by Lyra Pramuk
-- _Lifetime_, by Erika de Casier

 </details>